ddovbii/colony-workshop/content/module3/prerequisites/17_page.md

 weight: 17
 draft: false
 ---
 In this step, we will generate a token that will be used as a parameter when deploying Jenkins.
-This will configure the Jenkins instance to connect to CloudShell Colony.
+This will enable the Jenkins instance to connect to CloudShell Colony and run the REST API to deploy your promotion manager application.

 Navigate to Settings > Integrations and click Connect under the Jenkins icon
  ![17_page](/images/module3/17_page.png)